rails/rails/guides/source/action_controller_overview.md

 Following this convention will allow you to use the default route generators (e.g. `resources`, etc) without needing to qualify each `:path` or `:controller`, and keeps URL and path helpers' usage consistent throughout your application.
 See [Layouts & Rendering Guide](layouts_and_rendering.html) for more details.

-NOTE: The controller naming convention differs from the naming convention of models, which expected to be named in singular form.
+NOTE: The controller naming convention differs from the naming convention of models, which are expected to be named in singular form.

 Methods and Actions